SergiusTheBest/plog/README.md

 * Very small (less than 1000 LOC)
 * Easy to use
 * Headers only
-* Cross-platform
+* Cross-platform: Windows, Linux, Mac OSX, Android
 * Thread and type safe
 * No 3rd-party dependencies
-* Skip execution if log is disabled
+* Small execution overhead if log is disabled
 * Txt and Csv formatters
 * File, RollingFile and Console appenders
 * Automatically log `this` pointer (supported only on Visual Studio)